Rhuck1/Bitcoin-Price-Analysis/README.md

 <img src='images/btc_log_rtn.png'>

-To emphasize this point, let's take a look at the 'Close' price in Logscale.
-We can clearly see a trending mean which in timeseries vernacular means the data is non-stationary.
-In order to build an accurate forecast model from the timeseries data we have to verify sationarity.
+To emphasize the non-stationarity of the data, let's take a look at the 'Close' price in Logscale.
+We can clearly see a trending mean which in time series vernacular means the data is non-stationary.
+In order to build an accurate forecast model from the time series data we have to verify stationarity.
 We can do so by looking at the rolling mean and standard deviation in addition to considering the results of the Dicky Fuller Test.

 <img src='images/df_logscale.png'>